5 (British TV channel): Broadcasting and reception

 The British frequency plan had only allowed for four channels to be transmitted over the whole of the UK using analogue terrestrial transmitters, but the ITC identified that UHF channels 35 and 37 could provide coverage for around 70% of the UK population.
 These channels were used by many domestic video recorders for RF connection to television sets.
 Before the channel could launch, the broadcaster had to provide over-the-phone instructions or visit any home that complained, to either retune the video recorder or fit a filter to completely block the Channel 5 signal.

 For many transmitters, channels 35 and 37 were 'out of the group', which meant that the roof-top receiving aerials were not designed to cover Channel 5's broadcast channels.
 Many people either could not receive the channel at all or required a new aerial.
 The broadcaster progressively added to the transmitters to improve the analogue terrestrial coverage since that time.
 From 23 April 1997, the channel was also provided on the analogue Astra satellite service, which enabled people outside the terrestrial reception areas to receive it via a dish.

 Unlike the other four analogue British television channels, the channel could not be received via analogue terrestrial broadcasts in many areas, including some parts of the south coast of England where the signal would otherwise interfere with signals from television stations in France; many areas of North East England, especially around the major Tyne & Wear conurbation; many areas in Scotland; most of Wales, most of Northern Ireland and parts of Cumbria.
 The channel is available on all digital platforms (Freesat, Sky satellite, IPTV and Freeview digital terrestrial, and also most cable operators).
 On 5 November 2008, the channel launched on digital satellite service Freesat, on the Astra 28.2°E satellites.

 It was the first terrestrial channel in the UK to use a permanent digital on-screen graphic, though this was removed in September 2002; however, the children's programming strands kept the DOG.
 In October 2007, the channel's logo returned to the screen.

 Channel 5 is available in Switzerland on Swisscom TV and Cablecom.

 On 30 September 2009, the channel temporarily ceased broadcasting on Freeview from around 9:30 am until midday.
 This was due to changes to the Freeview platform, which necessitated moving Channel 5 from a commercial multiplex to a public service broadcasting multiplex.
 This was to increase the coverage of the channel from around 70% to 99% of the country by using relay transmitters: these only carried the three PSB multiplexes but did not carry the three commercial multiplexes.

 On 20 September 2019, it was announced that Channel 5 had joined BritBox, a digital video subscription service created by the BBC and ITV.

+On 11 December 2023, terrestrial broadcasts to the Falkland Islands began on all local BFBS platforms, replacing BFBS Extra.